trevorsaudi/trevorsaudi.github.io/content/posts/2025-11-04_bug_bounty01/index.md

 #### Finding the first 2 IDORs

 - I scoured the main application within a few days, testing every single feature that existed.
-- After testing the older well known features, I discovered one low severity IDOR that allwoed me to leak backup histories but the triage team decided it had no useful impact to an attacker.
+- After testing the older well known features, I discovered one low severity IDOR that allowed me to leak backup histories, but the triage team decided it had no useful impact to an attacker.
 I did not give up :)
+- When monotony strikes and I get bored, I would go back to my secondary target to refresh my perspective before coming back.
+There, I landed 2 duplicates of a Critical and a High severity bug.
-- One day when browsing, I suddenly noticed 2 new features introduced to the platform.
-My priorities changed and I immediately began hunting on these.
+- One day when browsing the main target, I suddenly noticed 2 new features introduced to the platform.
+My priorities changed, and I immediately began hunting on these.
 - My operation name parser tool eventually extracted all new operation names that I had not tested, making the hunting process more structured.
 - 24 days later after starting the journey, I was able to find a medium severity UUID IDOR on one of the new features that allowed me to leak emails and configuration data of other users in the platform.
 - I had no way of leaking the UUID, nevertheless, I showed I could retrieve the UUIDs via github dorking and this helped maintain the impact.
 This landed me first bounty - 700$ + 800$ bonus.